 .
 But unlike the larger models we tested, the Stansport 2-Burner

 was able to tame down its power and simmer with finesse and grace.
-We were able to slow cook sauces, and fry eggs easily and with confidence, much like you would on a gas range at home.
+We were able to slow cook sauces and fry eggs easily and with confidence, much like you would on a gas range at home.

 The stove with the poorest simmering capability by far was the Coleman Hyperflame Fyrecadet

 .
 This stove ran hot hot hot!
-We were a bit surprised by this because you can actually turn the flame down very low (to the point it's hard to tell if it's even still on), but the stove still cooks hard and fast.
+We were a bit surprised by this because you can turn the flame down very low (to the point it's hard to tell if it's even still on), but the stove still cooks hard and fast.
 It also didn't seem to ever cook evenly, despite the wide sturdy burners.
-During one testing session we tried to cook raw sausage patties and ended up with a hard char on the outside of raw meat and a pan so burnt it required an extended soak to get clean.
+During one testing session, we tried to cook raw sausage patties and ended up with a hard char on the outside of raw meat and a pan so burnt it required an extended soak to get clean.

 This Stansport Outdoor struggled with wind resistance, easily going out with even a slight breeze present.

-When it comes to cooking for a crowd, bigger is definitely better.
+When it comes to cooking for a crowd, bigger is better.
 So it's no surprise that the Camp Chef Pro 60

 was our clear winner in this category.
 With two large 30,000 BTU burners and a fold-out prep table on each side, there's by far enough space and power on this stove to meet all your cooking needs.
 The cooktop over the two burners is a continuous grate, making it easy to shuffle around pots and pans of any and all sizes.

-The grate is also tight enough to accommodate very small cookware like a bialetti (a small stove-top coffee maker) or a tiny pot.
-The side trays are really what sets this stove apart for group cooking, as they provide invaluable space for prep, and storage while cooking.
+The grate is also tight enough to accommodate very small cookware like a Bialetti (a small stove-top coffee maker) or a tiny pot.
+The side trays are what sets this stove apart for group cooking, as they provide invaluable space for prep, and storage while cooking.
 If you find yourself frequently camping and cooking with large groups, this stove is highly recommended.
-Otherwise, the weight, size, and price of this model probably don't make sense, and you should go with a more compact model.
+Otherwise, the weight, size, and price of this model probably don't make sense, and you should go with a more compact design.